genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    multi-hit reads. (default: 1)
 5. **Number of allowed mismatches** option lets you set the maximum number of allowed mismatches per read. (default: 2)
-6. **Disallow unique mappings of one mate** option allows you to discard pairs of reads where one mate maps uniquely and the other to multiple positions.
+6. The **Disallow unique mappings of one mate** option allows you to discard pairs of reads where one mate maps uniquely and the other to multiple positions.
    (default: unchecked)
 7. **Disallow discordant mappings** will discard all mappings where the two